sergei-p/Desktop-Messaging-App/README.md

 ---

 ## Description
 Desktop messaging app that allows text messages to be sent across multiple clients.
-The app allows for one-to-one communication between two clients, as well as group chat with multiple clients.
+The app provides support for one-to-one communication between two clients, as well as group chat with multiple clients.
 Communication between different clients is accomplished by using a server that relays the messages via websockets.